ncbi/vadr/documentation/advbuild.md

 To add the exception we need to manually modify the `rsv-models2/rsv.minfo` file in a text editor by adding the key:value pair `deletin_exc:5435..5471:+:60` to the `FEATURE` lines for the attachment glycoprotein CDS for the `MZ516105` model.
-Remember there are currently 3 `FEATURE` lines because we have alternative features for the attachment glycoprotein.
+Remember there are currently three `FEATURE` lines because we have alternative features for the attachment glycoprotein and we should add the exception to all three.
 The `deletin_exc` alert pertains to both `deletinp` and `deletinn` alerts, so `deletin` non-fatal alerts will also be excepted in this region.